gjanders/SplunkAdmins/README.md

 [Better audit logs](https://ideas.splunk.com/ideas/E-I-49)
 [Provide index access statistics to assist in capacity planning of the indexing tier](https://ideas.splunk.com/ideas/E-I-38)

+## Which searches require the TA-Alerts for SplunkAdmins add-on?
+- SearchHeadLevel - Search Queries summary non-exact match
+- IndexerLevel - RemoteSearches Indexes Stats Wilcard
+- SearchHeadLevel - Dashboards using depends and running searches in the background

 ## Feedback?
 Feel free to open an issue on github or use the contact author on the SplunkBase link and I will try to get back to you when possible, thanks!

 ## Release Notes
+### 3.0.0

+Due to the creation of TA-Alerts for SplunkAdmins, the following are removed in this release:
+- bin directory
+- README directory
+- default/searchbnf.conf
+- default/inputs.conf
+- default/commands.conf

+LookupWatcher and the custom commands streamfilter and streamfilterwildcard are now moved into the new TA-Alerts for SplunkAdmins application

+New alerts:
+- `AllSplunkEnterpriseLevel - error in stdout.log`
+- `IndexerLevel - platform_stats.indexers stddev incoming measurement`
+- `MonitoringConsole - Core dumps have appeared on the filesystem`
+- `MonitoringConsole - Crash logs have appeared on the filesystem`
+- `SearchHeadLevel - Splunk Scheduler logs have not appeared in the last`

+Updated:
+- `AllSplunkEnterpriseLevel - Replication Failures` - simplified criteria to match more issues
+- `AllSplunkEnterpriseLevel - Splunkd Log Messages Admins Only` - corrected order of statements so this works as expected, added 1 more exclusion
+- `IndexerLevel - platform_stats.indexers stddev measurement` - narrowed down to sourcetype/source
+- `IndexerLevel - Search Failures` - changed criteria
+- `IndexerLevel - Indexer Queues May Have Issues` - added server count
+- `IndexerLevel - RemoteSearches Indexes Stats Wilcard` - description update as this requires TA-Alerts for SplunkAdmins
+- `SearchHeadLevel - Dashboards using depends and running searches in the background` - description update as this requires TA-Alerts for SplunkAdmins
+- `SearchHeadLevel - Detect MongoDB errors` - excluded 1 warning
+- `SearchHeadLevel - Search Queries summary exact match` - comment update
+- `SearchHeadLevel - Search Queries summary non-exact match` - comment and description update as this requires TA-Alerts for SplunkAdmins
+- `SearchHeadLevel - Search Messages user level` - removed "DAG Execution Exception"
+- `SearchHeadLevel - Search Messages admins only` - excluded "Found no results to append to collection"

 ### 2.6.13
 Updated python SDK to 1.6.20